 You are required to complete a risk assessment when:

-- a person with coronavirus (COVID-19) attended work during their infectious period.
+- a person with COVID-19 attended work during their infectious period.
 The infectious period is defined as 48 hours before the person started to develop symptoms (or if they did not have symptoms, 48 hours before their positive test)

-What financial support is available to workers who have tested positive for coronavirus (COVID-19)?
+What financial support is available to workers who have tested positive for COVID-19?

 What financial support is available to my business?

-A range of assistance is available from the Commonwealth and Victorian governments and other entities to support businesses impacted by coronavirus (COVID-19).
+A range of assistance is available from the Commonwealth and Victorian governments and other entities to support businesses impacted by COVID-19.

 What other resources are available to support my business?

 The following resources will help you meet your obligations as a business owner under current restrictions.